TSG Art Program

 Your Support

-The continuation of our subsidised programming in underserved communities in Chicago are dependent on contributions from artists, community members and supporters.
+The continuation of our subsidized programming is dependent on contributions from artists, organizations, and supporters like you!

 DONATE